-The EAC considered this referral, often as its leading or only substantive agenda item, over the course of 18 meetings from 5 September 2019 to 21 January 2021.
+The EAC considered this referral, often as its leading or only substantive agenda item, over the course of 14 meetings from 5 September 2019 to 8 December 2020.
 The analysis and recommendations outlined in the following pages attempt to come to grips with three fundamental sets of questions:

 - A. Purposes and priorities: Are the purposes of our tree management legislation and policies consistent with and achievable in the context of broader City goals and policies?
 Are the purposes, and the relative priorities among them, appropriately and clearly conveyed in the language of the instruments?
-The recommendations here address aspects of higher-level or broader City strategies and issues including zoning and planning regulations and procedures, UFMP and the OCP Review, and trees on railway lands, and propose clearer and stronger statements of purpose for Bylaw 1831 and Policy 611. - B. Norms: Are the rules and standards established by the instrument adequate to advance or achieve the agreed purposes and priorities?
-Recommendations here address approaches to "protected", "significant", "heritage" and "lower value" trees as well as tree replacement requirements. - C. Implementation: Are the practices and procedures employed to advance the purposes and apply the norms effective and appropriate?
-Recommendations here address compliance and enforcement measures (fees, fines, securities), use of revenues, public education, notice requirements and decision-making procedures and criteria including the role of Council.
+The observations and recommendations here address aspects of higher-level or broader City strategies and review exercises including the OCP, UFMP and zoning and planning regulations and procedures. - B. Norms: Are the rules and standards established by the instrument adequate to advance or achieve the agreed purposes and priorities?
+Recommendations here address the definitions of "protected", "significant", "heritage" and "lower value" trees as well as tree replacement requirements. - C. Implementation: Are the practices and procedures employed to advance the purposes and apply the norms effective and appropriate?
+Recommendations here address compliance and enforcement measures (fees, fines, securities), public education, and decision making including the role of Council.

-A: PURPOSES AND PRIORITIES (Analysis and Recommendations)
+A. PURPOSES AND PRIORITIES

-- 1. Higher Level and/or Broader Policy Directions and Instruments - Strengthening Tree Protection in Zoning and Development Regulations and Procedures
+1. Higher Level and/or Broader Policy Directions and Instruments

+• Strengthening Tree Protection in Zoning and Development Regulations and Procedures

-The objectives and proposed actions reflected in both the current OCP and the ongoing OCP Review exercise underscore the importance assigned by the City's government and citizens to the goals of tree protection and preventing or reversing tree canopy loss in White Rock.
-And with most of the City's canopy loss attributed to private development (cf. the September 2019 Tree Canopy Plan), they also highlight the critical reality that Bylaw 1831 and Policy 611 cannot alone meet these challenges.
+The objectives and proposed actions reflected in both the existing OCP and the ongoing OCP review exercise underscore the high level of importance assigned by the City's government and citizens to the goals of tree protection and preventing or reversing tree canopy loss in White Rock.
+And with most of the City's canopy loss attributed to private development (cf the September 2019 Tree Canopy Plan), they also highlight the critical reality that Bylaw 1831 and Policy 611 cannot alone meet these challenges.
 Against this background, Council's Land Use and Planning Committee has approved a number of measures to promote greening of the Town Centre through zoning and planning regulations that might also be extended to other Development Permit Areas.
-Accordingly, while the Committee has not given detailed consideration to the City's zoning bylaw or procedures in the course of this review:
+Accordingly, while it has not given detailed consideration to the City's zoning bylaw or procedures in the course of this review,